-At long last, the powers that be have bestowed upon us a glorious update to the game that - while beloved - had begun to grow a bit stale.
-Swimming and diving are now official on the menu for Animal Crossing: New Horizons - and with these activities, a whole host of collectibles.
+It might have taken a while, but the powers that be eventually bestowed upon us a glorious update that introduced swimming and diving to Animal Crossing: New Horizons — and with these activities, a whole host of collectibles.

-Those who downloaded the update have undoubtedly seen the in-game announcements decreeing a brand-new set of creatures found under the sea.
+Those who downloaded the update when it first released undoubtedly saw the in-game announcements decreeing a brand-new set of creatures found under the sea.
 In addition, Pascal and his philosophical pearls of wisdom have made a return - and yes, Pascal will still trade you rare items for any scallops you uncover (this time, it's the Mermaid furniture series).

 In order to partake in any of these activities, one must first acquire and wear a wetsuit - which can be purchased in the cupboard at Timmy and Tommy's for 3000 Bells after updating the game, and comes in many different styles and colors.
 Just what we needed - more clothing options!

 Once you're suited up and ready for a swim, you can dive into our complete list of sea creatures, catching conditions and shop sell prices below.

 Animal Crossing: New Horizons - Sea Creature Complete List

 In total there are 40 sea creatures to catch in Animal Crossing: New Horizons, and they have their own page in your Critterpedia.
 Remember, you can donate these to Blathers at the Museum.

 Here are all the Sea Creatures listed alphabetically - our thanks to the Animal Crossing Wiki on Fandom for some of the icons below.
 Click on the column headers to sort the sea creatures to your liking:

 |Chambered Nautilus||Medium||Slow||4pm-9am||N: Mar-Jun, Sep-Nov; S: May-Nov||1800|